Painful Bladder Syndrome

 - Lifestyle Changes: Many people with interstitial cystitis find that their symptoms are exacerbated by certain foods such as caffeine, spicy foods, and refined sugars.
 Keeping a pain diary may help zero in on trigger foods and craft an exclusionary diet to reduce pain symptoms.
 Stress Management/Anxiety reduction is also an important lifestyle modification.

-- Bladder Instillations: Also known as a bladder wash or bladder bath, this procedure involves introduction of a medical solution directly into the bladder to relieve symptoms
+- Bladder Instillations: Also known as a bladder wash or bladder bath, this procedure involves the introduction of a medical solution directly into the bladder to relieve symptoms

 - Surgery: Invasive treatment of interstitial cystitis is a last resort, used only if other, less extreme measures are ineffective.
 Surgery can be performed to remove ulcers or increase the bladder’s capacity.

 Are There Preventative Steps Or Measures To Avoid Painful Bladder Syndrome?

 What Are The Risks If Interstitial Cystitis Is Left Untreated?

 Are There Other Related Conditions To Painful Bladder Syndrome?

 Norman J. Marcus, MD Allyson Augusta Shrikhande, MD Bill McCarberg, MD Edward Gracely, PhD.
 A Preliminary Study to Determine if a Muscle Pain Protocol Can Produce Long-Term Relief in Chronic Back Pain Patients.
 Pain Medicine.
 2013 Aug; 14(8): 1212–1221.
 Link to Article.